 Delano Postacute Care is in Delano, California.
 This city has a population of 55,659 people.
 Featuring an overall rating of D, this is a relatively poor facility.
-Keep in mind that Delano received a city grade of B-, so should consider other options in the city as well.
-If you aren't deterred by this place's profile, feel free to continue reading to learn more about its category scores.
-We discuss inspections in the next paragraph.
+Based on our assessment, this facility likely isn't a great fit for most prospective residents.
+If you aren't deterred by this nursing home's profile, you can continue reading to find out about its category scores.
+We discuss inspections in the next section.

 Delano Postacute Care

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Delano senior living options.Get Pricing